 If you want to play with the big boys, or girls for that matter, it's essential you play the same game.

 No two traders are the same and quite frankly why should they be?
 We all have different wants, needs and strategies that work for us.
 Hence why I don't point to one stock market simulator and declare it as “THE BEST”.

 With that in mind, the three I listed are, at the very least, “among the best”.
 This is because they have consistently received high marks from both users and reviewers.

-All of them are terrific platforms, but what set's them apart is the advanced features they offer.
+All of them are terrific trading service platforms, but what set's them apart is the advanced features they offer.
 I urge you to examine them in more depth to see if they fit you!